 If you have no luggage restrictions, then it’s often really handy to allow your kids to have their own travel bags.

-One thing you should keep in mind, however, is that every trip is different and so your kids’ luggage needs might be very different as well.
+One thing you should keep in mind, however, is that every trip is different and so your kids’ luggage needs might be very different as well, depending on your family vacation destination.
 You won’t pack the same way when you are going for a short weekend getaway by plane compared to a long road trip with your own car…

 So while sometimes it’s extremely convenient to have separate travel bags for kids, there might be trips where you better do without them (especially if you are traveling with more than one child).

 To help you decide, we listed some of the advantages of kids having their own travel bag.
 See further below.